Wembley National Stadium Trust has a board of six trustees, led by Dinah Cox OBE. Find out more below.

 Dinah Cox OBE has a long history of working in the charity sector.
 She studied social policy at South Bank University and the London School of Economics and has over twenty years’ experience in working to influence, develop and fund social change.
 This has included paid and Trustee work overseeing local community projects, working on equality issues and developing good practice in organisations focused on providing services for homeless individuals, women and young people amongst others.
 She also worked for the Labour and Coalition Governments as a Senior Policy advisor.
 She is committed to seeing a world where people can achieve regardless of their background.

-Sir Rodney Walker – Vice Chairman
+Sir Rodney Walker – Vice Chair

 Sir Rodney has been involved in many charitable projects throughout his career.
 He is Chairman of the Wakefield District Community Stadium Trust and Trustee of the London Marathon Charitable Trust, President of the Youth Charter for Sport and Vice President of the Federation of Disability Sports organisations.
 He is an Honorary Life Vice President of the Rugby Football League, an Honorary Life Member of Leicester City Plc, an Honorary Member of the NSPCC, and is a patron of The Harold “Dickie” Bird Foundation.